gentry-php/gentry/README.md

 ## Modifying existing tests for Gentry compatibility
 In your tests, instead of simply creating/using stuff, you'll need to build a _wrapped entity_.
 Entities wrapped by Gentry are "Gentry aware".
-Don't worry about the rest of your tests; apart from logging features tested the wrapped entities are fully compatible.
-E.g. wrapping a `Foo` object will still pass `$foo instanceof Foo` type tests.
-(The only place where this would fail is if you actually use `get_class` and test for string equality - but that would be kind of stupid, right?)

 To create wrapped entities, we use the `Gentry\Gentry\Wrapper` utility class.